Various Diamond Properties in Combinatorial Game Theory: Various Diamond Properties

 We display these diamond properties in Fig.\ref{fig:dia-Zs}.
-Note that the $\Diamond^{\leq}$-property corresponds to the $F_2$-property introduced in \cite{CHNS21}, and includes the $\Diamond$-property as the special case that $G^{LR}$ and $G^{RL}$ are the same position.
+Note that, when combined with Proposition \ref{pro:empty-int}, the $\Diamond^{\leq}$-property corresponds to the $F_2$-property introduced in \cite{CHNS21}, and includes the $\Diamond$-property as the special case where $G^{LR}$ and $G^{RL}$ are the same position.

-In both cases $A \in \{\Z,\D\}$, by adding the assumption \begin{enumerate} \item[(c)] $G \in \mathcal{D} \imply G^\mathcal{LR}, G^\mathcal{RL} \subset \mathcal{D}$ \end{enumerate} to Theorem \ref{th:diamond3}, we can assume that $G^\mathcal{LR}, G^\mathcal{RL} \subset A$ as an induction hypothesis in the proof.
-Under the hypothesis, every diamond property in Definition \ref{def:dia-Zs} guarantees the $\Diamond_A$-property for each $A \in \{\Z,\D\}$. \begin{description} \item[$\Diamond$-property:] We have $H \in A$ and $G^L \cglfuz H \cglfuz G^R$ because of $G^L \move{R}{} H \lmove{L}{} G^R$. \item[$\Diamond^\leq$-property:] We have $G^{LR}, G^{RL} \in A$ and $G^L \cglfuz G^{LR},G^{RL} \cglfuz G^R$ because of $G^L \move{R}{} G^{LR} \leq G^{RL} \lmove{L}{} G^R$. \item[$\Diamond_L^{\cglfuz}$-property:] We have $G^{LR} \in A$ and $G^L \cglfuz G^{LR} \cglfuz G^R$ because of $G^L \move{R}{} G^{LR} \cglfuz G^R$. \item[$\Diamond_R^{\cglfuz}$-property:] We have $G^{RL} \in A$ and $G^L \cglfuz G^{RL} \cglfuz G^R$ because of $G^L \cglfuz G^{RL} \lmove{L}{} G^R$. \end{description} Hence we obtain the following corollary of Theorem \ref{th:diamond3}.
+In both cases $\mathcal{A} \in \{\Z,\D\}$, by adding the assumption \begin{enumerate} \item[(c)] $G \in \mathcal{D} \imply G^\mathcal{LR}, G^\mathcal{RL} \subset \mathcal{D}$ \end{enumerate} to Theorem \ref{th:diamond3}, we can assume that $G^\mathcal{LR}, G^\mathcal{RL} \subset \mathcal{A}$ as an induction hypothesis in the proof.
+Under the hypothesis, every diamond property in Definition \ref{def:dia-Zs} guarantees the $\Diamond_\mathcal{A}$-property for each $\mathcal{A} \in \{\Z,\D\}$. \begin{description} \item[$\Diamond$-property:] We have $H \in \mathcal{A}$ and $G^L \cglfuz H \cglfuz G^R$ because of $G^L \move{R}{} H \lmove{L}{} G^R$. \item[$\Diamond^\leq$-property:] We have $G^{LR}, G^{RL} \in \mathcal{A}$ and $G^L \cglfuz G^{LR},G^{RL} \cglfuz G^R$ because of $G^L \move{R}{} G^{LR} \leq G^{RL} \lmove{L}{} G^R$. \item[$\Diamond_L^{\cglfuz}$-property:] We have $G^{LR} \in \mathcal{A}$ and $G^L \cglfuz G^{LR} \cglfuz G^R$ because of $G^L \move{R}{} G^{LR} \cglfuz G^R$. \item[$\Diamond_R^{\cglfuz}$-property:] We have $G^{RL} \in \mathcal{A}$ and $G^L \cglfuz G^{RL} \cglfuz G^R$ because of $G^L \cglfuz G^{RL} \lmove{L}{} G^R$. \end{description} Hence we obtain the following corollary of Theorem \ref{th:diamond3}.